Where to configure filters?

 Does not contain exactly |

-| Returns items whose labels exclude exactly and only the strings “bug”, "defect" and "improvement".
+| Returns items whose labels exclude exactly and only the strings “bug”, "defect", and "improvement".

 |

-!~(regrex) |
+!~(regex) |

-| Returns all items whose labels does not matche (PCRE regex) the string “bug”.
+| Returns all items whose labels do not match (PCRE regex) the string “bug”.

 Regex expressions can be tested using https://regex101.com/r/dX8cN8/1 |